crossjam/soco-scribbler/README.md

 ### Configuration Methods

-You can configure the scrobbler in three ways (in order of precedence):
+You can configure the scrobbler in several ways (in order of precedence):

 1. Command line arguments:
    ```bash